spanner/radiant-taggable-extension/README.md

 ## Usage

 Add tags to your pages by putting a comma-separated list in the 'keywords' box.
-That's about to get more helpful and a lot more prominent.
+That's about to get more helpful.

 ### To show related pages: